GR8505/Credit_Risk/README.md

 ![](https://github.com/GR8505/Credit_Risk/blob/master/Images/CM_SMOTEENN.png) | ![](https://github.com/GR8505/Credit_Risk/blob/master/Images/SMOTEENN1.png)
 ------------------------------------------------------------------------------|---------------------------

-This combination sampling technique yields the best Sensitivity score for High-Risk customers.
-However, there is no improvement in the Precision score for detecting High-Risk customers.
-The small F1 score for High-Risk is a clear indication of the large disparity between the Precision and Sensitivity scores for High-Risk customers.
-Accuracy back up to 0.64.
+This combination sampling technique yields the best _Sensitivity_ score for High-Risk customers.
+However, there is no improvement in the _Precision_ score for detecting High-Risk customers.
+The small F1 score for High-Risk is a clear indication of the large disparity between the _Precision_ and _Sensitivity_ scores for High-Risk customers.
+Accuracy improved to 0.64.

 ----------------------------------------------------------------------------------------------------------